Facts about UK Newts in your pond and their life cycle:

 - Build a Hibernaculum or Bug House for any amphibians to overwinter in.

-- They do not hibernate but stay dormant.
+- They do not hibernate but stay dormant so they can respond to warmer temperatures.

 - In a spell of warmer weather - above 5C at night they may emerge and look for food - earthworms, slugs or insects.